xdevplatform/search-tweets-ruby/README.md

 # Ruby Tweet search client

 This Ruby client is written to work with the Twitter premium and enterprise versions of Tweet Search.

+**Note:** If you are looking for a refreshed version that works with Twitter Developer Labs [Recent search endpoint v2](https://developer.twitter.com/en/docs/labs/recent-search/overview), head on over to the "labs" branch.

 This client is a command-line app that supports the following features:

 + Works with:
 	+ Premium Search Tweets API: 30-day search endpoint